FullByte/FullByte.github.io/docs/about/me/0xfab1.net.md

 ## MkDocs

+To honor [this post](https://rakhim.org/images/honestly-undefined/blogging.jpg) (and ensure the message remains true) I will use my own website as an example and show how I configured the static web app and make it to work the way it does.

+I am using [Github Pages](https://pages.github.com/) to host the content, [Mkdocs](https://www.mkdocs.org/) to create the website from markdown files as input and have own [domain](https://0xfab1.net/) for a nicer URL.

 [MkDocs](https://github.com/MkDocs/MkDocs/) is a great way to host a simple, static website.
-This website uses [Material for MkDocs](https://github.com/squidfunk/MkDocs-material).
-Material for MkDocs is a theme for MkDocs, a static site generator geared towards (technical) project documentation.
+This website uses [Material for MkDocs](https://github.com/squidfunk/MkDocs-material) which is a theme for MkDocs.

-Use docker or python to quickly create and host a static website:
+To quickly create and host a static website (or rebuild this website), you have two choices:

-### Host MkDocs locally with docker
+- Docker
+- Python

+### Docker

 ``` sh
 git clone https://github.com/FullByte/FullByte.github.io.git # clone repo